 Baby's Care After a Cesarean Delivery

-Once the baby is checked over, a nurse will wrap the baby in blankets and bring the baby to you to see and touch.
+Once the baby is checked over, a nurse will wrap the baby in blankets and bring the baby to you.
 In some cases, babies born by cesarean will first need to be watched in the nursery for a short time.
-All of the usual procedures such as weighing and giving medications are performed there.
+All of the usual procedures, such as weighing and giving medications, are done there.
 Usually, your baby can be brought to you while you are in the recovery area after surgery.
 Breastfeeding can begin in the first hours right in the recovery room, just as with a vaginal delivery.

-Last Reviewed Date: 12/26/2013
+Last Reviewed Date: 09/29/2014

-© 2000-2014 The StayWell Company, LLC.
+© 2000-2015 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.